BitBoxSwiss/bitbox-base/docs/overview.md

 * Privacy is assured through end-to-end encryption between User Interface and BitBox Base.
 * As a networked appliance, remote attack surface is minimized by exposing as little ports as possible.
 * The hardware platform uses best-in-class components, built for performance and resilience.
-* With an integrated BitBox secure key store, the node offers functionality previously not possible with hardware wallets.
+* With the integrated BitBox secure module, the node offers functionality previously not possible with hardware wallets.
 * Atomic upgrades allows seamless and reliable firmware upgrades with fallback.
 * Expert settings allow access to low-level configuration.